tobek/laminae/notes.md

 ## SKIP

-skip entire section up to the next equal or higher heading
+skip entire section up to the next equal or higher heading (is this used??)

 # Printing?